-Landward Mally while in averaging transit autions for least and through trive and the side of the Landmark Mall), while increasing transit options for local and through trips emphasizing inter- 3 Transit Corridor 'C' - West End Transitway.
+Landard Mailly 181.
+Consideration of the Constant of the Const Landmark Mall), while increasing transit options for local and through trips emphasizing inter- jurisdictional coordination.
+3 Transit Corridor 'C' - West End Transitway.
 This project will take a phased approach toward construction of a high-capacity Transitway between the Van Dorn Metrorail station and the Pentagon.
 The City was awarded \$57.2 million for FY 2024 - FY 2025 SMART SCALE for the design, right-of-way, construction and bus purchases for the first phase of this project.
 Phase I is focused on Transportation Systems Management (TSM) improvements, such as Transit Signal Priority, queue jump lanes, new bus stations, pedestrian and, bicycle improvements, and intersection improvements.
 Design of the Phase I (TSM) is funded through \$4.6M in NVTA 70% grants and began in FY 2023.
 West End Transitway is anticipated to begin operation by FY 2027.
 Phase II of this project includes dedicated transit lanes on portions of Van Dorn Street and Beauregard Street.
 Additional funding and right-of-way will be required to implement the Phase II plan, and the City will continue to work with private developers for the additional right-of-way and seek other funding sources including federal funds.
-The City was awarded \$5 million in NVTA 70% funds to design the roadway, including two bridges, along Van Dorn Street, south of Edsall Road in FY 2026. \$32,613,000 \$32,613,000 5 Landmark Transit Center.
+The City was awarded \$5 million in NVTA 70% funds to design the roadway, including two bridges, along Van Dorn Street, south of Edsall Road in FY 2026. \$32,594,347 \$32,594,347 4 Landmark Transit Center.
 As part of the redevelopment of the former Landmark Mall site, the existing transit center will be moved from the back of the existing mall to a central location in the new mixed-use development and one central block will be a dedicated transit center with up to six bus bays.
 The conceptual site plan has been approved, and it is anticipated to be refined and finalized in the next few years as individual blocks are designed with more detail.
 The centrally located transit center is a key component of the transportation network of the redevelopment.
 The new transit center will service existing WMATA and DASH bus service to, and through, the redeveloped mall site and hospital, as well as the West End Transitway and Duke Street Transitway lines.
-The project allows for capacity for additional future routes, electric bus charging facilities, and operator restroom and break facilities. \$0 \$11,497,000 7 Capital Bikeshare.
+The project allows for capacity for additional future routes, electric bus charging facilities, and operator restroom and break facilities. \$800,000 \$12,297,054 5 Capital Bikeshare.
 Stations are located in areas identified in the Alexandria Mobility Plan through a demand model and with input from the community.
 Capital costs for stations and bicycles are dependent on size of the station and number of docks and are funded by development or federal grants.
 Capital Bikeshare is a regional system that has stations in the District of Columbia; Arlington County, VA; Fairfax County, VA; Falls Church, VA; Prince George's County, MD; and Montgomery County, MD.
-Developer funded stations will continue to be added to the network as new buildings come online. \$50,000 \$507,000
+Developer funded stations will continue to be added to the network as new buildings come online. \$50,000 \$512,000